Nature Code of Conduct

 A reproduction of a photograph or image selected in one year, that is so similar as to be confused with the original work, is likewise not to be entered in the same PSNZ exhibition, competition or salon in subsequent years.

-Photographs or images submitted for possible publication in NZ Camera, CameraTalk or on the PSNZ website must be taken by the photographer who must hold copyright for the photographs or image and any written material.
+Photographs or images submitted for potential publication in NZ Camera, CameraTalk or on the PSNZ website must be taken by the photographer.
+They must hold copyright for the photographs or image along with any written material.

 Scroll to Top